erc-dharma/project-documentation/website/editorial-conventions.md

 dha<supplied reason="lost">r</supplied>ma
 ```

 Similarly with reason “undefined”, but NOT with reason “illegible”.
 If vestiges are present, a restoration is to be shown as an unclear reading.
-Basis of restoration may be encoded with `@evidence`.
+The basis of restoration may be encoded with `@evidence`.

 ###### Lacuna tentatively restored by editor